CaiqingJian/DFGET/README.md

 ### Step 2:
-Download the 8 sub-files from DFGET_encryption_aa to DFGET_encryption_ah and put these 8 files in the same folder ./DFGET.
+Download the 8 sub-files from DFGET_encryption_aa to DFGET_encryption_ah in the "executable" folder and put these 8 files in the same folder ./DFGET.
 Then use the following commands to merge the 8 sub-files into a whole and unzip it:
 ```she
 cat DFGET_encryption_* > DFGET_encryption.zip